ARGOeu/poem-2/doc/tenant_metrics.md

 ![Tenant Metric Readonly](tenant_figs/metric_readonly.png)

 ##Adding new metrics
 Tenant users cannot add new metrics by themselves.
-Metrics can be imported from available metric templates.
+Metrics can be imported from available metric templates by superuser on [Metric Template Page](tenant_metric_templates.md).
 If none of the metric templates is satisfying, the user will have to ask a super admin to add new metric template to SuperAdmin POEM.